electric-cloud/ec-specs-tool/SpockTestSupport.md

 Internally, these functions will respond to SERVER_UNAVAILABLE errors by making another request that attempts to wait for the server.
 The function also update some summary internal counters.

     def result = dsl "application 'myapp', projectName: 'myproj'"
+    // Note interaction between groovy and spock may cause you to need parentheses
+    //  for function calls so the following is equivalent def result = dsl ("application 'myapp', projectName: 'myproj'")

 Internally the dsl functions call
 * toJson(json)